erfanzar/EasyDeL/docs/TrainingExample.md

-# About EasyDel.CausalLMTrainer
+# About EasyDel.CausalLanguageModelTrainer

 What Will we cover in this tutorial

-- Inputs args/kwargs for CausalLMTrainer
+- Inputs args/kwargs for CausalLanguageModelTrainer
 - How to use
-- Example of Training a Llama2 Model with CausalLMTrainer with jax on TPU/CPU/GPU
+- Example of Training a Llama2 Model with CausalLanguageModelTrainer with jax on TPU/CPU/GPU
 - Reconvert Model to HuggingFace PyTorch

 ## What Do we need to start